-Currently, only the Matterport™ Pro2 Camera is supported for this feature.
-Follow this guide to set up your Matterport™ Account and start scanning your chosen space to get an accurate digital replica of your environment.
+Currently, the Matterport™ Pro2 Camera and the Leica BLK360 is supported for this feature.
+Follow this guide to set up your Matterport™ account and start scanning your chosen space to get an accurate digital replica of your environment.

 Matterport scanning workflow

-- First-time action; setting up an account with Matterport and acquiring the equipment
+- First-time action; set up an account with Matterport and acquiring the equipment.

 Setting up an account with Matterport